deekayen/aidstoscoutmastership/manuscript/making_a_career.md

 In Scouting we try to help the boys acquire this attitude, by making them person- ally enthused in subjects that appeal to them individually, and that will be helpful to them later on.

 We do this first and foremost through the fun and jollity of Scouting.
 The boys can then by progressive stages be led on naturally and unconsciously to develop themselves for their future.

-## The Scoutmaster's Share

-So much for the lines on which a boy can be practically prepared through Scouting for making a career.

-But this only prepares him.
-It is still in the power of his Scoutmaster to give him further help to making that career a successful one.

-First, by showing the lad ways by which he can perfect the superficial instruc- tion received as a Scout; whereby, for instance, he can develop his hobbies into handicrafts.
-The Scoutmaster can show him where to get higher technical educa- tion, how to get scholarships or apprenticeships, how to train himself for particular professions, how to invest his savings, how to apply for jobs, and so on.

-Secondly, by himself knowing the different kinds of employment agencies and how to use them, the terms of service in various professions, the Scoutmaster can give the lad invaluable help, by advising him, on his knowledge of his qualifications, as to which line of life he is best fitted for.
-All this means that the Scoutmaster must himself look around and inform himself fully on these and like points.
-By taking a little trouble himself he can make successful lives for many of his boys.

-It is encouraging to a lad, even if he is only an errand boy, to know that if he does his errands so well that his employer feels he could not get a better boy, he is safely on the road to promotion.
-But he must stick to it, and not be led aside by fits of disinclination or annoyance; if he gives way to these he will never succeed.
-Patience and perseverance win the day.
-"Softly, softly, catchee monkey."

 ## Employment